-Eligibility
+Eligibility:

 Rising 3Ls (including AJDs entering second year), preferably with prior externship or internship experience or significant work experience.
-The placement must be one which is not available to the student during the school year.
-(The placement can be anywhere you choose).
-Tuition is paid at the prorated per-credit rate; financial aid is available for 5-6 credit hours.
+The placement must be one which is not available to the student during the school year and can be anywhere you choose.
+Tuition is paid at the prorated percredit rate; financial aid is available for 5-6 credit hours.